nopjne/DaisyDrive64/README.md

 Gamepak slot pinout.
 LAUDIO and RAUDIO can be connected to Pin18 and Pin19 respectively, however there may be some hardware required to interface these safely.
 The values for the input are currently unknown.

 Setting up:
 	1. Follow the setup instructions from 1.
-Setting Up Your Development Environment · electro-smith/DaisyWiki Wiki · GitHub
+Setting Up Your Development Environment · https://github.com/electro-smith/DaisyWiki/wiki/1.-Setting-Up-Your-Development-Environment
-	2. Clone the DaisyDrive64 source somewhere. [cloneroot]
+	2. Clone the DaisyDrive64 source somewhere.

 Building the project:
-	1. cd [cloneroot]
+	1. make -C external/libdaisy
-        2. make
+        2. make -C src
-        3. cd [cloneroot]/daisydrive64
-	4. make

 Executing (USB uploading):
 	1. Build
-	2. Upload the daisydrive64.elf to the USB drive through the method mentioned in the electro-smith environment setup.
+	2. Upload the src/build/daisydrive64.elf to the USB drive through the method mentioned in the electro-smith environment setup.

 Executing debugger probe
 	1. Build